Leenaalzaben/data-structures-and-algorithm/inslinkedlist/linked-list-insertions.md

 ### Linked List Insertions _ After

 The approach is to traverse the linked list, find the node with value, and insert the new node after it

+### Linked List kth_from_end

+The approach ensures that the desired position is within bounds, calculates the location efficiently, and returns the correct value.
+It has a time complexity of O(N) and handles edge cases appropriately.

 ## Big O